 General Manager Gray replied that the items listed in the management letter resulted from a combination of things and that he agrees with the findings, and that he too would like an interim update from Moss Adams.
-He added that he doesn't want to wait until 2015 to establish an internal audit function and that he will create a mini dashboard for these issues with a quarterly snapshot for major items.
+He added that he doesn't want to wait until 2015 to establish Regular Session May 6, 2014 Page 7 of 11 an internal audit function and that he will create a mini dashboard for these issues with a quarterly snapshot for major items.